 Equality and justice can only thrive when every woman, girl and trans person can be free, safe and secure.
 Mama Cash supports groups and movements worldwide that are working tirelessly to create a world where everybody – every body – can enjoy a peaceful and pleasurable life.

-Across the globe, women, girls and trans people are denied the right to make their own decisions about their bodies and their lives.
+Across the globe, women, girls and trans and intersex people are denied the right to make their own decisions about their bodies and their lives.
 They are told that they are not capable of deciding things themselves.
 They are constantly told how to act.
 What they should look like.
 How they should feel.
 Who they should love or marry.
 Where they should or should not go.

 The limits on their freedom surfaces in hospital rooms, where HIV-positive women, girls and trans people are confronted with stigma and discrimination.
 It can be seen in laws that prohibit lesbians and bisexual women, and intersex and trans people from being recognised and protected by their governments.
 It manifests itself in the violence perpetrated against women, girls, trans people and intersex people every single day.